 Click the little double speech bubble looking thing at the bottom right of your screen.
 Click the + speech bubble right above it.
 Type in "Penny Arcade" and introduce yourself.
 Not everyone you see in the thread will be there, as not everyone plays on the same server.
 You can ask these people how to play champions, we pretty much have someone who plays each champion.

 5. Play vs. People

 Do it, damn you.
-As said above, the AI is not going to give you the legitimate LoL experience.
+The AI is not going to give you the legitimate LoL experience.
 You don't want to hit your 20s solely from bot matches.
-If you do use bot games, focus on practicing LoL basics such as getting the last hit on minions for that sweet sweet gold.
+If you do use bot games, focus on practicing basic mechanics such as getting the last hit on minions for sweet, sweet gold.

 6. Get yer free champs.

 to Riot's Youtube and get a free Alistar skin!
-Includes the champion!
-Free Tristana
+You can also get a free Tristana skins

 The Dos and Don'ts of LoL